srmty09/srmty09/README.md

 ## Hi there
-I am Smruti Ranjan Mohanty, a student of mathematics from National Institute of Technology, Rourkela.
-I have interest in DeepLearning more Specifically Computer Vision.
+I am Smruti Ranjan Mohanty!
 You can find all my Work Repository here!